ArchivalLegion/Asus-C100P-Chromebook/README.md

   I have modified xflock4 to use lightdm as the primary lock option.
 However, when the lid is closed, xfce4-screensaver is still used to lock the screen.
+- clean up unneeded packages and remove xfce and lxqt
 - Install on main partition